North American Journal -

 North American Journal Audio Clips

-The North American Region has been publishing music, instructions, and attunements for new Dances regularly in its journal since 2003.Since 2006, sound clips from those published Dances have been available on the website.
+The North American Region has been publishing music, instructions, and attunements for new Dances regularly in its journal since 2003.
+Beginning in 2006, sound clips from those published Dances were made available on this web page.
 These audio clips are of Dances highlighted in the NA Journal with musical notation, movements, and attunement.
-The Dances that appear in the Journal have been approved by the originators’ mentors, and these recordings have been approved by the originators.
+The Dances that appear in the Journal have been approved by the originators’ mentors, and these .mp3 recordings have been approved by the originators.

 2007-2008 Journal

-Jesus, Won't You Come By Here (1,654,784 bytes .mp3)
+Jesus, Won't You Come By Here

 Abram Van Dover leading the dance with a retreat group in North Carolina